partha2409/DCASE2025_seld_baseline/README.md

 ## Submission

 * Make sure the file-wise output you are submitting is produced at 100 ms hop length.
-At this hop length a 60 s audio file has 600 frames.
+At this hop length a 5s audio file has 50 frames.

 For more information on the submission file formats, [check the task webpage](https://dcase.community/challenge2025/task-stereo-sound-event-localization-and-detection-in-regular-video-content#submission)